traide/api-examples/README.md

-# api-examples
+# traide AI API examples

-Examples that show how to integrate the traide AI API
+Examples and code snippets that show how to integrate with the traide AI API.